 Policy limits determine how much your insurer will pay on covered claims.
 A per-occurrence limit is the maximum your insurer will pay for a single incident, while an aggregate limit is the maximum your insurer will pay on any claims during your policy period, typically one year.
 Higher limits cost more – and provide better coverage.

 Most food and beverage businesses (97%) choose general liability policies with a $1 million per-occurrence limit and a $2 million aggregate limit.
 As your small business grows, you may need to expand your policy limits.

 Learn how to save money on your policy, which coverage limits to choose, and more on Insureon's general liability insurance cost analysis page.

 In general, food and beverage businesses pay a median premium of about $165 per month, or $1,960 annually, for commercial auto insurance.
 Commercial auto insurance is a requirement for food and beverage businesses that own vehicles, such as catering vans and food trucks.
 Personal vehicles used for business purposes may also need coverage beyond your personal auto policy.

 Among food and beverage businesses that purchase commercial auto with Insureon, 24% pay less than $1,000 per year and 27% pay between $1,000 and $2,000 per year.

 The cost depends on the vehicle's value and how much your employees drive.
 For example, food trucks pay a median premium of $180 per month, or $2,130 annually.
 In contrast, the median premium for caterers is $30 per month, or $365 annually.

 Insureon’s food service insurance agents work with top-rated U.S. carriers to find the best coverage for your business.
 Apply today to compare multiple quotes with one free online application.
-Work with an account manager who specializes in the unique risks of restaurants, bars, coffee shops, and food trucks.
+Work with an account manager who specializes in the unique risks of your profession.